-Larson hopes to have the first big answers within six to twelve months.
-“I think it’ll clearly show that some things can’t be right, and will narrow down the number of hypotheses,” says Boyko.
+Larson hopes to have the first big answers within six to 12 months.
+“I think it’ll clearly show that some things can’t be right, and will narrow down the number of hypotheses,” Boyko says.
 “It may narrow it down to one but I’m not holding my breath on that.”
 Wayne is more optimistic.
 “Ancient DNA will provide much more definitive data than we had in the past,” he says. “[Larson] convinced everyone of that.
 He’s a great diplomat.”

 “Everyone was like: You know what?
 If I’m completely wrong and I have to eat crow on this, I don’t give a shit.
 I just want to know.”